 Project Context and Motivation

 Indoor positioning consists of locating an object or a person inside buildings.
 In an outdoor space, the GPS, or other Global Navigation Satellite Systems (GNSS), can be used to estimate the position of something with reasonable accuracy.
-However, in an indoor area, without a direct line of sight to the satellites, it is impossible to use the GPS to accurately know the position of something.
+However, in an indoor area, without a direct line of sight to the satellites, it is impossible to use the GPS to know the position of something accurately.
 Thus, and thanks to this problem, indoor localisation has suffered a great demand from companies and researchers over time.

 Several application examples can be mentioned: storage companies, where there is a constant concern to know where the articles are inside the warehouse; in health, to know the location of patients and medical/nurse staff and in shopping centres and car parks, to know how to reach the desired stores and empty spaces, respectively.
 In short, it is necessary to resort to positioning and navigation systems for indoor environments.